Ziv Ben Shimol

 Ziv Ben Shimol (זיו בן שימול; born 27 January 2004) is an Israeli professional footballer who plays as a midfielder for Israeli club Beitar Jerusalem and the Israel national under-19 team.

 Club career

 Ben Shimol signed to the children's' team of Beitar Ma'ale Adumim when he was eight years old.
 In 2018, he scored 62 goals.
-On 2020 signed for Maccabi Haifa.
+In 2020 signed for Maccabi Haifa.

 In summer 2023, he was loaned to the Liga Leumit club Hapoel Afula.
 In January 2024 returned to Maccabi Haifa.

 International career

 He is a youth International for Israel, who plays for the under-19 national team since 2023.